 Spring is well and truly here, and I’m almost completely certain that we are all welcoming it with open arms!
-There’s a small catch though- as at next Monday, if you're in the UK, you’ve got to wake up a whole hour earlier.
-That might not seem like a big deal, but research has proven that it is.
+There’s a small catch though- very soon, millions of clocks will be reset (to 'spring forward'), meaning you’ve got to wake up a whole hour earlier.
+That might not seem like a big deal, but research has proven that, well, it is.
 In fact, studies have proven that there’s a noticeable spike in road traffic accidents on the Monday following the Sunday that clocks get rolled back.

 The earlier start affects our natural circadian rhythms (a.k.a internal body clock) and may actually go completely against what experts such as Paul Kelley, of the University of Oxford’s Sleep and Circadian Neuroscience Institute recommends, that is, a later start to our school and work days.
 Back in September 2015, The Guardian quoted Kelley as saying that ignoring circadian rhythms of children and adults alike “causes serious threats to health, mood performance and mental health."
 What’s more, many experts have concluded that this whole daylight savings thing is, at least nowadays, completely useless!
 But I digress; let’s look at a few simple ways you can get your mind and body up running at their optimal (or very nearly anyway) so you can enjoy what’s arguably the prettiest season of all.

 Expert opinions suggest that helping your body to adjust gradually is the best course of action.
 One circadian expert, Greg Murray, advises moving clocks forward 15 minutes each day during the days preceding the time switch, while avoiding caffeine after midday and alcoholic beverages in evening hours.
 He also recommends that you get as much bright light exposure as possible in the first part of the day, but avoid it late in the day.